Help for Adults with Eating Disorders in Burlington & Ontario-wide

 Disordered eating exists on a spectrum, ranging from a clinical eating disorder to someone who occasionally might miss a meal.
 Therapy can help you figure out a path forward where you are listening to and honouring your body’s hunger and fullness signals, while learning how to tune out or quiet “food noise” thoughts that do not serve you.

-I take a health at every size approach (HAES) to treatment.
+• I take a health at every size approach (HAES) to treatment.
 I support clients in forging a healthy relationship with food and with their bodies.
 One possible outcome of beginning to treat your body with more respect and kindness is weight loss.
-Another possibiliuty is that beginning to relate to yourself differently results in a reduced importance of the goal of weight loss.
-Meaning, you may become more accepting of the body you are in regardless of the number on the scale.
+Another possibility is that beginning to relate to yourself differently results in a reduced importance of the goal of weight loss.
+You may become more accepting of the body you are in regardless of the number on the scale.